-The County Planning and Development Services Department is developing the scope for the changes needed to the County Zoning Ordinance to facilitate vehicle miles traveled reductions through shared and reduced parking.
+The County Planning and Development Services Department is developing the scope of changes needed to the County Zoning Ordinance to facilitate vehicle miles traveled reductions through shared and reduced parking.
 Amendments to the parking regulations will reduce the spaces that must be provided – typically defined as the number of spaces required per thousand square feet of building area – for new non-residential projects.
 New regulations will also allow for more sharing of parking spaces between land use types with different and complimentary parking demands.
 For example, businesses open at night can share parking spaces with offices open during the day cutting the amount of spaces needed to serve both by almost half.

 How is this measured?

 This measure assumes that the percent reduction of vehicle miles traveled (VMT) equals half the percentage of parking spaces removed below the baseline demand.
 As such, to achieve the 10% reduction of VMT, there must be a 20% reduction in parking spaces at new non-residential land uses within the unincorporated county.
 The measure will result in seven million less vehicle miles traveled in 2030, equal to avoiding 1,446 metric tons of carbon dioxide emissions.

 Why is this important?